Vyral/jon-mann/_posts/2018-10-03-your-8-step-guide-to-buying-a-home-in-hawaii.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Jon+Mann/Jon+S.+Mann+Real+Estate-+How+to+Buy+in+Hawaii.mp4
 pullquote: >-
-  You need to know all the different costs of maintaining your home over time, because they can be rather substantial.
+  You need to know all the different costs of maintaining your home over time because they can be rather substantial.
 enclosure_type: video/mp4
 enclosure_time: